TyronJerezBz/arista/help/README.md

 ### Getting Help

-1. Check the **Help** section in the application
+1. **Use the Built-in Help Section**: The application includes a comprehensive Help section accessible from the main navigation menu with step-by-step guides for switch configuration
+2. **Use the Diagnostic Tool**: The Diagnostic tool can help identify connectivity and eAPI configuration issues
-2. Review error logs in the Logs Viewer
+3. Review error logs in the Logs Viewer
-3. Check browser console for JavaScript errors
+4. Check browser console for JavaScript errors (F12)
-4. Review Apache error logs
+5. Review Apache error logs

 ## Contributing